Type II Guidelines for SURF

 C) Applicant’s college transcript

 Please include an official or unofficial transcript that includes your spring mid-term grades.
-The preceding fall GPA is one of the factors, although not the most important, that we will consider.
+Good academic standing, although not the most important, is something that we will consider.
 We will also look at overall trends.
 If there was a difficult semester or two, we will focus on a pattern over time.

 If you do not have an updated resume, please see the Career Center for advice on resume writing.

 E) OURSD Grant History

 Please let us know if you participated in past SURA or SURG projects, or received a SURF.

 - Name(s) of Projects

 - SURA, SURG and/or SURF

-F) Letter of collaboration by mentor (submitted by mentor)
+F) Letter of recommendation by faculty mentor (submitted by mentor)

 A SURF requires full-time research on campus for 8-10 weeks under the direct and regular supervision of a Carnegie Mellon faculty member/researcher.
-Once you have registered online, your advisor will receive an email prompt to submit a letter of collaboration via email to Jen Weidenhof.
+Once you have submitted your application, your advisor will receive an email prompt to upload a letter of recommendation.

 A BUDGET IS NOT REQUIRED FOR SURF